 The total of 10,189 infected people currently represents 0.29 percent of the total population.

-Fatalities have not yet been reported.
-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current COVID-19 pandemic, we update the worldwide case numbers daily.
+A list of all infections and deaths by country can be found on our COVID-19 virus topic page.

 Weight and size

-|Body height||169 cm||157 cm|
+|Body height||170 cm||157 cm|

 |HIV / Aids||0.01%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Eritrea, 5.7% of all over 15-year-olds are still smokers.
+In Eritrea, 7.5 percent of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Eritrea is below average compared to the world population.
-The country provides 0.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 0.7 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 24 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 27 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.